Skip to main contentSkip to search

 The Timeline Nobody Prepares You For

-When you first register your child with the OAP, things move quickly — deceptively quickly.
-You submit your application, you get a confirmation letter in 2-4 weeks, and you gain access to foundational family services almost immediately.
-It feels like progress.
-What nobody tells you upfront is that the real wait — for core clinical services and your childhood budget — is 5 to 7 years.
+When you first register your child with the OAP, things may move quickly.
+You submit your application, get a confirmation letter, and access foundational family services.
+The longer wait is for core clinical services and your childhood budget: 5+ years (ETWO analysis of MCCSS FOI data).

 What to Do While You Wait